andycroll/andycroll.com/_posts/2022/2022-12-05-find-list-debug-active-record-callbacks-in-the-console.md

 Please don’t use this code in production.
 It's _only_ for debugging and helping you to understand a new codebase.

-I can't think of a reason to use it in application code off the top of my head, but I’m presuming this is mostly internal Rails API and is subject to change.
+I can't think of a reason to use this in application code.
+Furthermore, the `__` prefix in the method name indicates this is mostly based on Rails’s internal API and is subject to change.